Skip to main content Skip to footer

 Detection

 Because CO is undetectable by humans, it's essential to install a carbon monoxide detector in your home.
-Install CO alarms near all sleeping areas, on every floor with a fuel-burning appliance.
+Install CO alarms near all sleeping areas and on every floor.
 These detectors can alert you to dangerous levels of CO.

 Health Risks